 The US Federal Government is dedicated to delivering its services to the American people in the most innovative, secure, and cost-efficient fashion.
 Cloud computing plays a key part in how the federal government can achieve operational efficiencies and innovate on demand to advance their mission across the nation.
 That is why many federal agencies today are using AWS cloud services to process, store, and transmit federal government data.

 FedRAMP - Federal Risk and Authorization Management Program is a US federal agency-specific process for assessing and authorizing federal cloud computing products and services.
-FedRAMP consists of a subset of National Institute of Standards and Technology Special Publication (NIST SP) 800-53 and (NIST SP) 800-171 security controls specifically selected to provide protection in cloud environments.
-BMC's FedRAMP certification is defined for the Federal Information Processing Standards (FIPS) 199 Moderate impact level.
+FedRAMP consists of a subset of National Institute of Standards and Technology Special Publication (NIST SP) 800-53 and (NIST SP) 800-171 security controls specifically selected to provide protection in cloud environments. is defined for the Federal Information Processing Standards (FIPS) 199 Moderate impact level.

 Service location standards